jplf/radiok/README.md

 It is primarily intended to be installed on a raspberry pi box.

 The linux distribution must have the program *mplayer* available, a working audio configuration and an internet connection.
+It is also possible to use *mpg123*

 The first step consists of launching the command line scripts to make sure that the basic commands work as expected.